 Create a custom table design.
 For example a bootstrap-like spreadsheet table.

-- Table styling: Background and colours
+- Table styling: Programmatically and manual table design

 - Loading remote data: Loading data from a CSV or JSON source

 How to load the data from an external CSV file into a jExcel grid or table.

 - Exporting data: Export data table as JSON OR CSV

 How to export the data from your jquery table.

 - Masking and formating: How to mask or format a cell content

 - Formulas: How to use formula in your table